Mode-selective cloaking and phase-matching cavity resonances in bilayer graphene transport: Discussions and Conclusions

-Finally, our results have clear experimental implications.
-Any nonuniformity in barrier width, separation, or electrostatic potential disrupts internal phase matching and suppresses perfect transmission, making perfectly resonant transport difficult to observe in devices composed of non-identical barriers.
-Conversely, robust and reproducible perfect resonances provide a stringent indicator of barrier uniformity and offer a sensitive probe of channel-selective transport in multiband systems.
+Finally, these results have direct experimental implications.
+For a single electrostatic barrier, small variations in barrier width or potential mainly shift the energies at which perfect resonances occur.
+In contrast, in structures with multiple barriers, such variations break the phase matching required across different barriers and can strongly reduce or eliminate perfect resonances.
+As a result, perfectly resonant transport becomes difficult to observe in devices with non-identical barriers.
+By contrast, the observation of stable and repeatable perfect resonances may provide a clear indication of barrier uniformity and offer a sensitive way to probe channel-selective transport in multibarrier graphene devices.